codeforamerica/shiba/README.md

 Setup IntelliJ for the project:

+- Configure an additional dictionary in `preferences > editor > proofreading > spelling` using `.idea/dictionaries/shiba.xml`
 - Install the Lombok plugin
 - Enable annotation processing
 - Run the application using ShibaApplication run configuration